-Get the Database Backup using REST API
+Get a Database Backup

 Use the REST API to get a backup of your YouTrack database.